 At around 12:00, I headed out to the 10th tee to check in with the starter for my afternoon round (they had me starting off the back).
 He pretty much let me go right away and let me know it should be fairly open in front of me.
 No forecaddie showed up, so I teed off and played the course on my own.
 I did run into a couple of groups on the 16th hole and had to wait a little bit for them, but they were all finishing their rounds.
 By the time I got back to hole number 1, it was completely wide open in front of me.
 This round only took about two-and-a-half hours, as well, which was perfect since I wanted to hit the road as early as possible for my drive further up the coast to Hilton Head Island, SC.

 The Plantation course was also exceptional and a completely different experience than Seaside.
+It also dates back to the 1920s, though it has been renovated multiple times by Dick Wilson in the 1960s and Rees Jones in the 1990s.
 Considering they are right next to each other, it’s hard to believe they are part of the same property.
 Plantation is a more inland-style course framed with a ton of trees, plenty of man-made water hazards (as opposed to the natural tidal marshes of Seaside) and a number of awesome southern-style homes.

 This course really reminds you that you are in Georgia with the framework of trees and homes.
 Whereas Seaside feels like you could be anywhere on the southern Atlantic coast, Plantation really feels like you are in the heart of Georgia’s rich southern history, scenery and tradition.